WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/group_retrospective.md

 ## Further Comments
 * Overall the class provided the opportunity to learn a new tech stack.
 Flask is an interesting minimal web framework.
-* I do not have many other comments to make.
+* We do not have many other comments to make.